Anthony50102/DQFNO/README.md

 \end{align}
 $$

 ## The Hasegawa-Wakatani Model

-The HW model describes drift-wave turbulence using two physical fields: the density $n$ and the potential $\phi$ using various gradients on these.
+The HW model describes drift-wave turbulence using two physical fields: the density \(n\) and the potential \(\phi\), incorporating various gradients.

 $$
 \begin{align}